Bachelor of Science in Human Services

 Concentrations

-Four concentrations are available within the Bachelor of Science in Human Services program: child and family welfare, community organization and advocacy, gerontology, and human services administration.
+Concentrations are available within the Bachelor of Science in Human Services program in child and family welfare, community organization and advocacy, and human services administration.

 The child and family welfare concentration focuses on the complexities of the issues and forces that bear down on children and families in our society.
 Upon graduation, you may assess, evaluate, intervene, and re-evaluate social structures, such as adoption, foster care, child protection, and reunification, as you work with children and families.